 The default behavior of the text selection array is described in the section called Text Selections for Users.
 To modify the selections a programmer must construct a XawTextSelectType array (called the selection array), containing the selections desired, and pass this as the new value for the selectionTypes resource.
-The selection array may also be modified using the XawTextSelectNull.
+The selection array may also be modified using the XawTextSelectionArray function.
+All selection arrays must end with the value XawselectNull.
 The selectionTypes resource has no converter registered and cannot be modified through the resource manager.